vtex-apps/doc-prop/docs/README.md

-# Docs UI
+# Doc Prop

-This is the UI for VTEX IO documentation at https://vtex.io/docs.
+This is the autodocumentator for VTEX IO Store Framework components

-To contribute to the available content, please refer to [IO Documentation](https://github.com/vtex-apps/io-documentation).

-## DocProp